Design Dictionary: Vector vs Raster

 And we promise your graphic designer would rather you ask than send a low-resolution raster image to a printer for a huge billboard, and have your beautiful logo turn into a blurry mess.
 Anywhere you implement your logo reflects on your design studio, so they have a vested interest in making sure you look good — not just during the official contract with you but forever after, too.

 Any questions?
 Let us know!
+If you enjoyed this post, make sure you also read our Design Dictionary post about branding here.
 And if you have other topics you’re curious to know about, drop us a comment so we can add it to our list of Design Dictionary advice.
 We’re here to help you.

 Tiffany & Emily